duongxt/Bertram_freezing_analysis.py/README.md

 > Enter the video birth time in HH:MM:SS
 5. Enter file (TSV) start time (HH:MM:SS, 24h format)
 > Enter the TSV file birth time in HH:MM:SS
+6. Enter duration of video analysis
+> Enter the length of the video you want to analyse (1.5b only, useful to cut ends off long videos)
-6. Enter number of skipped seconds
+7. Enter number of skipped seconds
 > Enter the number of seconds in the video until the first freezing event.
 To ensure code doesn't miss the first droplet, leave ~5s between Skip Seconds and the first freezing event.

 Repeat the above steps for every subfolder in the big folder